ridercz/ReP/README.md

   * _Masters_ can in addition edit or delete reservations of others and also can make their own reservations.
 They can also do so-called "system" reservations, which are not limited to the above constraints.
 System reservations are intended for example for maintenance etc.
   * _Administrators_ can in addition create, edit and delete shared resources, create, edit and delete users and manage opening hours.

-In addition to its core task of managing shared resource usage, the system also has two specific features that may come handy:
+In addition to its core task of managing shared resource usage, the system also has several features that may come handy:

 * _News_ for members, that can be published on the web site and (optionally) distributed to members via e-mail.
 * _Opening hours_ management.
 Default opening hours can be configured (for each day of week) and then exceptions can be made for specific dates.
+* _Directory_, which can contain contact details of members and also other important records.

 ## Deploying the system

 ReP can be deployed on premises or in the cloud.
-It's fairly standard ASP.NET web application
+It's fairly standard ASP.NET Core web application.

 ### Technical requirements

-* Web server supporting ASP.NET 5.0.
+* Web server supporting ASP.NET Core 6.0.
-* Microsoft SQL Server (any supported version and edition) or Azure SQL Database.
-The application can be easily changed to use SQLite or any other database, but by default uses SQL Server.
+* Microsoft SQL Server (any supported version and edition), Azure SQL Database or Sqlite.

 ### Configuration

 The configuration is stored in `appsettings.json`.
 You can set the following configuration options:
+* `Database` - either `Sqlite` or `SqlServer`.
+* `ConnectionStrings` - connection strings:
+  * `SqlServer` - connection string for Microsoft SQL Server or Azure SQL Database.
+  * `Sqlite` - connection string for Sqlite.
+* `Features` - turn application features on or off:
+  * `UseOpeningHours` - `true` or `false`.
+  * `UseNews` - `true` or `false`.
+  * `UseMemberDirectory` - `true` or `false`.
+* `Design` - design configuration:
   * `ApplicationName` - application name (title) used trough the application UI.
-* `ConnectionStrings` - connection string:
-  * `DefaultConnection` - database connection string.
+  * `HeaderImageUrl` - URL of image used in header instead of default one.
+  * `StylesheetUrl` - URL of stylesheet used instead of default one.
 * `Mailing` - outgoing e-mail configuration:
-  * `UseSendGrid` - use SendGrid service for sending mail.
-Otherwise mail pickup is used.
   * `PickupFolder` - path where `.eml` files for sent messages are generated.
   * `SendGridApiKey` - API key for SendGrid.
+If not specified, mail pickup is used.
   * `SenderName` - sender display name.
   * `SenderAddress` - sender e-mail address.
 * `OpeningHours` - array of opening hour specifications: